 A. Women Younger Than 30 Years

 Simple cysts can be followed expectantly, whereas a complex cyst may require additional evaluation with fine-needle aspiration and cytology or with biopsy.
 Cysts can be categorized as probably benign, suspicious, or highly suspicious based on their ultrasound characteristics.
-Again, if clinical concern for malignancy is high, even patients with probably benign findings on ultrasound (or mammogram) should be referred for biopsy.
-All patients with suspicious or highly suspicious findings require biopsy.
+Again, if clinical concern for malignancy is high, even women with probably benign findings on ultrasound (or mammogram) should be referred for biopsy.
+All women with suspicious or highly suspicious findings require biopsy.

 B. Women Aged 30–39 Years

 For women aged 30–39 years, imaging modalities may include ultrasonography, diagnostic mammography, or digital breast tomosynthesis.
 Ultrasonography may be more sensitive than mammography in this age group, and so may be the preferred first test.
 However, women with significant risk factors for breast cancer or a worrisome physical examination should be initially referred for diagnostic mammography or digital breast tomosynthesis.

 If the results of the initial ultrasound are normal and there is a low likelihood of malignancy, no additional radiologic evaluation is necessary.
 Suspicious masses that are detected by ultrasonography require follow-up imaging with bilateral mammography.

 Women who undergo diagnostic mammography or digital breast tomosynthesis as the initial imaging test and are noted to have a mass with benign features should have a breast ultrasound performed for correlation.
 The results of that ultrasound, as well as clinical suspicion, dictate the need for further imaging.
 When ultrasound findings suggest a benign mass, patients may be monitored clinically or may require short-term radiologic follow-up.
 In contrast, patients with suspicious findings should be referred for biopsy.